-Despite these caveats, our results support some criticism related to the representativeness of the high-resolution, in situ data, like those of local hydration events observed by in-situ measurements.
-E.g. this effect may influence the quantification of the SWV trends like those derived from the longest available record of the balloon-borne NOAA frost point hygrometer over Boulder, for the quantification of the SWV trends (Kunz et al., 2013; Hegglin et al., 2014; Lossow et al., 2017; Konopka et al., 2022).
+Despite these caveats, our results support some criticism related to the representativeness of local hydration events observed by in-situ measurements.
+E.g. this effect may influence the quantification of the SWV trends like those derived from the longest available record of the balloon-borne NOAA frost point hygrometer over Boulder (Kunz et al., 2013; Hegglin et al.,

+Finally, a few remarks are necessary regarding the performance of our most idealized modeling approach, reconstructing

+- 145 2014; Lossow et al., 2017; Konopka et al., 2022).
 Our study shows that moist plumes can be sampled in the stratosphere which are not representative for the large-scale distributions of SWV.
-The fact that stratospheric satellite instruments capable of measuring SWV concentrations are approaching the end of their life time emphasizes the importance of setting up in-situ observation networks (e.g. using stratospheric balloons) with regular and "statistically robust" "statistically robust" sampling (Müller et al., 2016).

-Finally, a few remarks are necessary regarding the performance of our most idealized modeling approach, reconstructing the SWV from the absolute LDP derived from full backward and forward back-and-forward trajectories covering several weeks.
-This method of SWV reconstruction works throughout the lower tropical stratosphere, taking into account only the time evolution of temperatures at the CPT, a 2D surface.
-That is, the The trajectory-based reconstruction propagates a 2D the minimum saturation mixing ratio encountered at the LDP into the full 3D space.
-As the quality of tropopause temperatures temperatures around the tropopause has improved over the last decades, particularly for ERA5 (Tegtmeier et al., 2020), the quality of the reconstructed SWV has also improved.
-Our results show that tropopause temperatures exert a dominant control over the tropical stratosphere in the ASM region (Randel et al., 2015; Randel and Park, 2019), and this dominance seems to be more representative of global SWV values than sporadic observations of moist plumes in the stratosphere.
-However, we also found that the SWV reconstruction is not as effective for trajectories ending in the LMS (see Appendix Figure B1d).
+The fact that stratospheric satellite instruments capable of measuring SWV concentrations are approaching the end of their life time emphasizes the importance of setting up in-situ observation networks (e.g. using stratospheric balloons) with regular and "statistically robust" sampling (Müller et al., 2016). - 150 the SWV from the absolute LDP derived from full back-and-forward trajectories covering several weeks.
+The trajectory-based reconstruction propagates the minimum saturation mixing ratio encountered at the LDP into the full 3D space.
+As the quality of temperatures around the tropopause has improved over the last decades, particularly for ERA5 (Tegtmeier et al., 2020), the quality of the reconstructed SWV has also improved.
+Our results show that tropopause temperatures exert a dominant control over the tropical stratosphere in the ASM region (Randel et al., 2015; Randel and Park, 2019), and this dominance seems to be - 155 more representative of global SWV values than sporadic observations of moist plumes in the stratosphere.
+However, we also found that the SWV reconstruction is not as effective for trajectories ending in the LMS (see Figure B1d).
 In this region, the final values of SWV are not only controlled by LDPs, but also by other processes such as mixing or downward transport of SWV affected by methane oxidation.

-Appendix A: In-situ data ERA5-based trajectories, trajectory in-situ data and CLaMS-Icecalculation
+Appendix A: ERA5-based trajectories, in-situ data and CLaMS-Ice